Use our Land Record Search to search for and purchase land records (titles, instruments and surveys) online.

 Other property information

 Toitū Te Whenua cannot provide copies of building consents, resource consents or Land Information Memorandum (LIM) reports.
-Contact your local council.

-Check the list of land record locations.
+Check our list of land record locations

 Tip